watson-developer-cloud/botkit-middleware/examples/multi-bot/README.md

 FB_APP_SECRET=<your apps secret key>
 ```

-When you're ready to test your bot, simply go to your Facebook homepage and find the page you created.
+When you're ready to test your bot, go to your Facebook homepage and find the page you created.
 Click on _Message_ to start chatting with your Watson Conversation bot!

 ### Twilio IPM
 Follow the Getting Started section of this [document](https://github.com/howdyai/botkit/blob/master/readme-twilioipm.md) from Botkit.